Ticket Packages and Merchandise

 Tous les matins du monde, a historical drama about the life and times of eminent composer and J.S.
 Bach contemporary Marin Marais.
 The film will be screened as part of the Linde Center for Music and Learning’s Opening Weekend and the evening prior to Tanglewood Music Center’s July 1 performances of Bach cantatas, conducted by John Harbison.

-The Four Horsemen of the Apocalypse, a World War II drama with a love theme by André Previn that’s among the most memorable in the history of cinema.
-It will be screened during Tanglewood’s summerlong celebration of Sir André’s 90th birthday, which includes the world premiere of Previn and Tom Stoppard’s Penelope on July 24th at Seiji Ozawa Hall.
+The Four Horsemen of the Apocalypse, a World War II drama with a love theme and score by André Previn that’s among the most memorable in the history of cinema.
+It will be screened during Tanglewood’s summerlong commemoration of Sir André, which includes the world premier of Previn and Tom Stoppard’s Penelope on July 24th at Seiji Ozawa Hall.

 Defiant Requiem, an acclaimed documentary about the performance of Verdi’s Requiem by Jewish prisoners at a Nazi concentration camp.